ollejacobsen/openra-aio-server/README.md

 ---

+> [!NOTE]
-I built this to simplify hosting and sharing data in my home environment.
-If you are running an OpenRA server on a cloud instance, I would personally recommend using a Docker image that is built together with the specific OpenRA version.
+> I built this to simplify hosting and sharing data in my home environment.
+If you are running an OpenRA server on a cloud instance, I would personally recommend using a Docker image that is built together with the specific OpenRA version, like [m0ngr31/OpenRA-server](https://github.com/m0ngr31/OpenRA-server).

 ## Minimal recommended example
 Stores downloaded versions in the `./downloads` directory on the host.